meltemktn/Team-Arginine-HackBio/stage-1/README.md

 **Function 3: Determining the time to reach 80% of the maximum growth - based on Function 2**

-Based on the function above, we attempt to calculate the time it takes for a population to reach 80% of its carrying capacity (or an OD<sub>600</sub> of 0.8 for a microbial culture).
+Based on the function above, we attempt to calculate the time it takes for a population to reach 80% of its carrying capacity (or an OD<sub>600</sub> of 0.8 for a microbial culture, for instance).
 The above expression therefore turns into:

 $P(t) = \frac{0.8}{1 + \left(\frac{0.8 - P_0}{P_0}\right)*e^{-rt}}$